j201/blog/posts/bags.md

 ## The advantages of bags

-Using appropriate data structures is not only an efficiency concern, it also expresses properties of your data.
+Using appropriate data structures is not only an efficiency concern; it also expresses properties of your data.
 Essentially, it provides documentation about how you intend to use the data.
-(In many cases, especially in dynamic languages, the data structures we use are small enough that most efficiency concerns are irrelevant.)
+(And in many cases, especially in dynamic languages, the data structures we use are small enough that most efficiency concerns are irrelevant.)
 When I use a set, for instance, I'm communicating that the only relevant information being stored is the presence or absence of a value in the set.
 Using a bag provides similar information: it indicates that the multiplicity of elements matters, but not the order.

 (paragraph: a more flexible/appropriate API)

+(paragraph: performance pros and cons)

-To summarize, using a bag when appropriate has the following upsides compared to a less appropriate data structure:
+To conclude, using a bag when appropriate has the following upsides compared to a less appropriate data structure:

 - Efficiency is better for certain operations
 - The API can often be more flexible
 - The choice of data structure emphasizes that the order of the data is relevant

-###Caveat: performance

 ##Appendix: Special bags